fluffy-mods/fluffy-mods.github.io/_posts/2020-08-13-debugging-rimworld.markdown

 - delete (or rename) `RimWorldWin64.exe`
 - rename `WindowsPlayer.exe` to `RimWorldWin64.exe`

-finally, in the `RimWorldWin64_Data` folder of your RimWorld installation;
+next, in the `RimWorldWin64_Data` folder of your RimWorld installation;

 - find or create the file `boot.config`
 - insert this line at the bottom of the file;